 Art is one of those topics that I think causes confusion for many people.
 I think, most people assume that to be good at art you have to have some kind of talent.
 But, art appreciation isn’t only about talent, it’s learning to appreciate beauty in the visual arts.
+This is the reason that you can and should teach art in your homeschool, regardless of whether you feel you have talent or not.

 Helping your children develop their own sense of art is what’s key in teaching art in homeschool.
 It could be that your child develops a great love for pottery and working in clay.
 Then again, you may have a child that is into all things comic and you help them discover the art of pop art, or manga art.
 There simply is no right way or wrong way to do art.